Perenz/TapoiMaps/Description.md

 ## Get ID of the most similar profile

 It takes a JSON object representing a user profile and perform the evaluation of the similarity coefficient  for  every profile stored previously.
-The ID of the most similar is returned with the value of the similarity associated
+The IDs of the most similar profiles are returned with the value of the similarity associated

 **URL: ** /similarity